Whitby Family Footcare Clinic

 Heel pads

-These treatments can control pain and aid the healing process.
+Laser treatments can control pain and accelerate the healing process.
+Our clinic uses a Thor Medicine laser with successful outcomes.

 Manual foot treatments